syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 To prepare the grid application, follow the steps:

-1.Syncfusion.VisualStudio.TestTools.UITest.GridExtensions.dll contains implementation to easily change an existing application to the test application, plugin is required.
+1. Syncfusion.VisualStudio.TestTools.UITest.GridExtensions.dll contains implementation to easily change an existing application to the test application, plugin is required.
 Add a reference to this assembly.

-2.Open App.xaml file.
+2. Open App.xaml file.

 {% tabs %}
 {% highlight xaml %}